macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Officer, can you see my faerie?"

 "No— are you okay, Celesteia?"
 The officer looked at Celesteia weirdly.

 "Never mind," she said, casting an interested look at Lisanna, who returned a sheepish shrug, "but you _must_ have some punishment for me?"

+"No, just kind words.
+And—" Officer Candell leaned in conspiratorially— "how the _hell_ did you do that so _quickly_?"

+"Let's just say I have someone on my side."
+Celesteia said, attempting to